Certificate in International Engineering

 Area studies courses

 A minimum of six credits must be devoted to courses with a major emphasis on the culture, history, geography, society or institutions of one country or the countries in a geographically identifiable region of the world.
 These courses must be selected from at least two departments.
 A maximum of three credits from Independent Study or Directed Study may be counted toward either the language requirement or the area studies requirement.
+Courses used to satisfy the UW-Madison ethnic studies requirement may not be used to satisfy the area studies requirement for this certificate.

 International experience.
 A documented minimum stay of five weeks for study or work (including internship and co-op) in the designated country or region is required.